 Certificate III in Cabinet Making

 This course covers communication, teamwork, power tools, measurements, calculations and work documents.
-6 core units plus 22 electives.
+To complete the qualification you are required to complete all 6 core units plus 22 electives.

 of TAFE SA graduates find jobs or continue studying.